Type of Dive: Shore

 Accommodation: Ariundle bunkhouse Great wild camping round this side of the loch

 Other comments: There are golden eagles nesting in the hills above the Lochside here and the locals are very protective of these, as people have tried to steal eggs in the past.
 I was given to understand there is a camera and/or telescope trained on the nest at all times.
 Should you be in the area for any length of time you may find that someone will stop and chat to check what you are diving for.
 The flame shell beds are protected as they one of the few sites that exist in the uK and are much larger than those up at Loch Carron.

 Created by: Jane Wilkinson

 Dive Map: Contact me

-Dive Report: Jo Rawley Dived 6th Jan 2011 18m 53mins...Second dive of the day and rather low water made an interesting entry over very steep rocks and weed - i opted for the right side of the pier as easiest but i could have been wrong.
-Very wide spread flame shell beds - please dont disturb them due to the amount of brittlestars that are coating everything - will destroy a nest far quicker than they can be rebuilt.
+Dive Report: Jo Rawley Dived 6th Jan 2011 18m 53mins...Second dive of the day and rather low water made an interesting entry over very steep rocks and weed I opted for the right side of the pier as easiest but I could have been wrong.
+Very widespread flame shell beds - please don't disturb them due to the number of brittle stars that are coating everything - will destroy a nest far quicker than they can be rebuilt.
 Butterfish and scorpionfish, with sticklebacks in the shallows around the old pier legs.
 Again good viz and definitely worth diving.